 For this reason, Vrbo is a great option for those who have premium properties in busy locations.
 The fees savings will earn you even more money.

 Plus, people often use Booking.com to make reservations for other parts of their trip, such as flights or rental cars.
-This means you can have your listing in front of people when they are making decisions about their vacation, which can lead to more bookings.
+This means you can have your short-term rental listing in front of people when they are making decisions about their vacation, which can lead to more bookings and better visibility.

 However, you pay for all this added exposure; the fee for all reservations made on the platform is 15 percent.

 A very similar site to Booking.com, Expedia is one of the largest and most-trusted travel websites in the world.
-Putting your listing up on the site will get it next to listings for other things, such as flights and rental cars.
+Putting your vacation rental listing up on the site will get it next to listings for other things, such as flights and rental cars, creating a convenient one-stop shopping experience for travelers.

 Fees are often a little lower on Expedia than they are on competitor sites, though the range is still between 10 and 30 percent.
 The exact charge will change depending on your listing and is something you should check before listing on Expedia.

-If you’re looking to take a different approach, consider Vacasa, which recently acquired TurnKey to provide full-service short-term rental property management
+If you’re looking to take a different approach, consider Vacasa, which acquired TurnKey to provide full-service short-term rental property management .

-That means that in addition to listing your property for potential bookings, Vacasa will also take control of turning your property over and making sure it is ready for the next guest, freeing you from this responsibility.
+That means that in addition to listing your property for potential bookings, Vacasa will also take control of turning your property over, handling guest communications, and making sure it is ready for the next guest, freeing you from these responsibilities.

-However, if your goal is to make money, this might not be the best site.
-Vacasa charges 35 percent of the nightly booking fee for it’s services, which is considerably higher than any other site.
+However, if your goal is to maximize rental income, this might not be the best site.
+Vacasa charges 35 percent of the nightly booking fee for its services, which is considerably higher than any other short-term rental listing sites mentioned here.

 But if you want to make some money and not deal with any of the work and stress of managing the property, Vacasa might work perfectly for you.

-In addition to renting out your entire property to make a little extra money, you can also rent out a room or two, charge a little less, but also not have to deal with the effort that goes into renting the entire space.
+In addition to renting out your entire property to make a little extra money, you can also rent out a room or two, charge a little less, and not have to deal with the effort that goes into renting the entire space.

 For those who want to take this approach, Homestay.com is a great listing option for you.
-As the name suggests, this site specializes in helping people find rooms and other “homestay” type lodging situations.
+As the name suggests, this site specializes in helping people find rooms and other "homestay" type lodging situations, targeting a different segment of the short-term rental market.

 The standard fee for listing on Homestay.com is 3 percent.
 If you offer additional services to your guest, such as laundry or airport pickup, you can charge them a fee and help offset some of this commission.

-Airbnb does exist in Europe, but if your property is on the “Continent,” then you may want to consider listing in Atraveo.
-It’s a very similar platform to Airbnb, but it’s widely popular in Europe.
+Airbnb does exist in Europe, but if your property is on the "Continent," then you may want to consider listing on Atraveo.
+It's a very similar platform to Airbnb, but it's widely popular in Europe and can help you reach a more targeted regional audience.

-Perhaps the nicest thing about Atraveo is that listing with them plugs you into their affiliate network, which means your property could be featured on advertisements displayed on any number of some 50,000 sites.
+Perhaps the nicest thing about Atraveo is that listing with them plugs you into their affiliate network, which means your vacation rental property could be featured on advertisements displayed on any number of some 50,000 sites, significantly expanding your marketing reach.

 Fees for listing on Atraveo are 15 percent for each successful booking, which is pretty much par for the course.

-To rent out your property as much as possible, and make the most amount of money, it’s important to list your property on multiple sites.
-But managing all of these different listings can be difficult, and it can lead to double bookings.
-These hurt your reputation with a site and can even cost you money.
+It's important to list your property on multiple short-term rental sites to get your property booked as much as possible and make the most amount of money.
+Managing all of these different listings can be difficult, though, and it can lead to double bookings.
+These hurt your reputation with a site and can even cost you money in cancellation fees or compensation to guests.

 We’ve built an all-in-one property, channel management and automation tool to help property managers scale seamlessly.